What is PayPal?

 You'll also find links allowing you to sign in (if you already have an account) or to a signup page, which will take you through the simple process of opening your account.

 Hitting the sign-up button takes you to a page with two options: personal and business.
 You'll want a personal account to use PayPal to deposit your casino accounts or pay for gifts, goods and services online.
 If you want to be able to take PayPal payments in any volume as well, then a business account is the way to go.

 Assuming you want to use your account to make payments and deposits, then the process is simple, with your personal contact and security details being requested and some details regarding the bank account or debit card from which you will make payments into your account.

 There's a simple checking procedure, with PayPal making a small payment into your chosen account, which then allows them to make sure you're real and that your account details are correct.
 This can take a couple of days, but is usually faster.

 Is PayPal safe?

-Online transactions are free, unless they involve transferring money between different currencies, so you should find that using PayPal won't cost you an arm and a leg.
+Online transactions are free unless they involve transferring money between different currencies, so you should find that using PayPal won't cost you an arm and a leg.

-For traders it might not be the cheapest of options, but for us consumers, PayPal is probably one of the very best payment services around.
+For traders, it might not be the cheapest of options, but for us consumers, PayPal is probably one of the very best payment services around.

-For all players who prefer using PayPal as their main deposit and withdrawals method at online casinos and bingo rooms, we have compiled a list of the top recommended online casinos and gaming sites for UK players that take PayPal.
+For all players who prefer using PayPal as their main deposit and withdrawal method at online casinos and bingo rooms, we have compiled a list of the top recommended online casinos and gaming sites for UK players that take PayPal.